Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Hypergeometric SLE with

 From~\eqref{eqn::hsle_sde}, it is clear that the Loewner chain is well-defined up to $T_x$.
 As in~\eqref{eqn::hypersle_mart}, the process has the same law as $\SLE_{\kappa}$ in $\HH$ from 0 to $\infty$ weighted by the following local martingale:

 In particular, it is generated by continuous curve up to $T_x$.
 However, the continuity of the process around $T_x$ or $T_y$ can be problematic in general.
-To understand the behavior of the process near $T_x$ or $T_y$, we first need to understand the asymptotic of the hypergeometric function $F$ in the definition of the driving function.
+The behavior of the process near $T_x$ or $T_y$ depends on the asymptotic of the hypergeometric function $F$ in the definition of the driving function, see Lemma~\ref{lem::hyperfunction_asy}.